-“Commission” means the Illinois Commerce Commission.

-"Consolidation" means a reduction of Emergency Telephone System Boards, Joint Emergency Telephone System Boards, qualified governmental entities, and PSAPs pursuant to ETSA Section 15.4a.
+"Consolidation" means a reduction of Emergency Telephone System Boards, Joint Emergency Telephone System Boards, and PSAPs pursuant to ETSA Section 15.4a.

 "Department" means the Department of State Police.

-"Emergency Call" means any type of request for emergency assistance through the 9-1-1 network, not limited to voice This may include a session established by signaling with two-way, real-time media and involves a human making a request for help.
+"Emergency Call" or " 9-1-1 Call" means any type of request for emergency assistance through the 9-1-1 network, either to the digits 9-1-1 or the emergency 24/7 10-digit telephone number for all answering points.
+An emergency call is not limited to a voice telephone call.
+It could be a two-way video call, an interactive text, Teletypewriter (TTY), an SMS, an Instant Message, or any new mechanism for communications available in the future.
+An emergency call occurs when the request for emergency assistance is received by a public safety telecommunicator.

-"Emergency Telephone System Board" or "ETSB" means a board appointed by the corporate authorities of any county or municipality that provides for the management and operation of a 9-1-1 system within the scope of the duties and powers prescribed by ETSA.
+"Emergency Telephone System Board" or "ETSB" means a board appointed by the corporate authorities of any county or municipality or a Joint ETSB established by intergovernmental agreement of two or more municipalities or counties, or a combination thereof, to provide for the management and operation of a 9-1-1 system within the scope of the duties and powers prescribed by ETSA.
 The corporate authorities shall provide for the manner of appointment, provided that members of the board meet the requirements of the statute.

+"Enhanced 9-1-1" or "E9-1-1" means a telephone system that includes network switching, database and PSAP premise elements capable of providing automatic location identification data, selective routing, selective transfer, fixed transfer, and a call back number, including any enhanced 9-1-1 service so designated by the Federal Communications Commission in its report and order in WC Dockets Nos.
+04-36 and 05-196, or any successor proceeding.

-"Grade of Service" means P.01 for Basic 9-1-1 or nhanced 9-1-1 services or NENA i3 Solution standard for NG9-1-1.
+"Grade of Service" means P.01 for enhanced 9-1-1 services or the NENA i3 Solution standard for NG9-1-1.

-"Grant Program" means the 9-1-1 System Consolidation Grant.
+"Grant Program" means the 9-1-1 System Consolidation Grant or NG9-1-1 Expenses Grant opportunities authorized by ETSA.

-“Joint ETSB” means a Joint Emergency Telephone System Board established by intergovernmental agreement of two or more municipalities or counties, or a combination thereof, to provide for the management and operation of a 9-1-1 system.

-"NENA i3 Solution standard" means the NENA 08-003 Detailed Functional and Interface Standard for NG9-1-1 (i3) , published by the National Emergency Number Association, 1700 Diagonal Rd., Suite 500, Alexandria VA 22314 (www.NENA.org) (June 14, 2011).These Standards are hereby incorporated by reference and do not include any later amendments or additions.
+"NENA i3 Solution Standard" means the Detailed Functional and Interface Standard for NG9-1-1 (i3) (NENA-STA-010.2-2016), published by the National Emergency Number Association, 1700 Diagonal Rd., Suite 500, Alexandria VA 22314 (www.NENA.org) (September 10, 2016).These Standards are hereby incorporated by reference and do not include any later amendments or additions.

-“NG9-1-1" or "Next Generation 9-1-1 Service" means asystem comprised of
+“Next Generation 9-1-1” or “NG9-1-1" means a secure Internet Protocol-based (IP-based) open-standards system comprised of hardware, software, data, and operational policies and procedures that:

+(A) provides standardized interfaces from emergency call and message services to support emergency communications;

+(B) processes all types of emergency calls, including voice, text, data, and multimedia information;

+(C) acquires and integrates additional emergency call data useful to call routing and handling;

+(D) delivers the emergency calls, messages, and data to the appropriate public safety answering point and other appropriate emergency entities based on the location of the caller;

+(E) supports data, video, and other communications needs for coordinated incident response and management; and

+(F) interoperates with services and networks used by first responders to facilitate emergency response.